I’ve got a list of the top penny stocks for day trading for you, also the best top penny stocks 2023 tips you will find online…

-I bought this stock on September 21.
-It was spiking on positive coronavirus news.
+I bought this stock spiking on positive coronavirus news.
 I dip-bought 685,000 shares at $0.0125.
 I was hoping it could go back to its earlier highs.
-It couldn’t quite get there so I sold at $0.014 for a profit of $1,028.*
+It couldn’t quite get there so I sold at $0.014 for a profit of $1,028.

 Mass Megawatts Wind Power, Inc. (OTCPK: MMMW)

-I traded Mass Megawatts Wind Power, Inc. (OTCPK: MMMW) on September 24 as a low-priced sympathy play to SUNW and the whole EV sector.
+I traded Mass Megawatts Wind Power, Inc. (OTCPK: MMMW) as a low-priced EV sympathy play….

 I got a partial execution of 74,285 shares at $0.017 on the morning spike.
 I sold at $0.021 for a $297 profit.
 The overall market was tanking and the EV sector was losing momentum, so I sold and took the single.

 Penny stock trading isn’t for all day traders.
 It’s risky and unpredictable.
 But for some, the potential rewards are worth the risks.
 If you’re disciplined, do your homework, and stay vigilant about managing risk, it can be a profitable venture.

 What are the Best Day Trading Stocks 2023?

 Predicting the “best” stocks for day trading isn’t a simple task.
 It depends on market trends, economic indicators, and the trader’s personal strategy.